Disclosure requirements – Estonia

 Obligation to report thresholds crossing

-Also, at the request of the EFSA or an Estonian public limited company (the issuer), a person who has given such notification of the number of votes is required to prove the number of votes owned by him/her, whether directly or indirectly, the size and the acquisition, ownership or transfer of the holding to the EFSA or the issuer, respectively.
+Also, on request by the EFSA or an Estonian public limited company (the issuer), a person who has given such notification of the number of votes is required to prove the number of votes owned by them, whether directly or indirectly, the size and the acquisition, ownership or transfer of the holding to the EFSA or the issuer, respectively.

-Reporting obligation should be carried out as soon as possible, but no later than within four (4) trading days as of when the beneficial owner learns or should have learned of the acquisitions or disposal of the major holding with voting rights leading to the threshold realisation.
+Reporting obligation should be carried out as soon as possible, but no later than four (4) trading days as of when the beneficial owner learns or should have learned of the acquisition or disposal of the major holding with voting rights leading to the threshold realisation.

 The obligation to seek approval for qualified holdings must be fulfilled in advance.